• Skip to main content

 Latin name: Dactylopius coccus

-Color produced: brilliant pink to light pinks
+Color produced: brilliant pink to light pink

 Source for raw material: Botanical Colors